amendjeli/Future-Test/Readme.md

 ## FizzBuzz++ script
 <br />

-Go to the Fizzbuzz++ script Folder and in your terminal type :
+Go to the Fizzbuzz Folder and in your terminal type :
 <br />

 ```